merenlab/merenlab.org/tutorials/infant-gut/index.md

 To emphasize relationships between bins visually.
 If you import it the following way,

 {% highlight bash %}
- $ python anvi-import-state --state state.json --name default -p PROFILE.db
+ $ anvi-import-state --state additional-files/state-files/state-merged.json --name default -p PROFILE.db
 {% endhighlight %}

 and run the interactive interface again,

 {% highlight bash %}
- $ anvi-interactive -p PROFILE.db -c CONTIGS.db -A collections.tsv -Y genus
+ $ anvi-interactive -p PROFILE.db -c CONTIGS.db -A collections.tsv
 {% endhighlight %}

 this time you should get this display: